mnms/docs/docs/command-line-interface.md

 |__ 127.0.0.1:18956(connected)
 ```

-**(13) cluster failover**
+**(13) Cluster failover**

 If a master node is killed, its slave node will automatically promote after 'cluster-node-time'[^2].

-User can promote the slave node immediately with using 'cluster failover' command.
+Users can promote the slave node immediately by using 'cluster failover' command.

-Step 1) Check the status of cluster
+Step 1) Check the status of the cluster

 In this case, '127.0.0.1:18902' node is killed.